lsnnnnnnnn/ece584/README.md

-﻿# ECE/CS 584 (Spring 2024) Verification of Embedded and Cyberphysical systems
+﻿# ECE/CS 584 (Spring 2025) Verification of Embedded and Cyberphysical systems

 ## Programming questions in assignment 2

 ## Pre-requisite
 For both the assignments, make sure that you have PyTorch installed.
-The assignment question were tested on Python 3.9.
-We recommend that you install PyTorch version >= 2.1.2.
+The assignment question were tested on Python 3.9 and PyTorch 2.6.0.
 For installing PyTorch you can use the following command:

 ```
-pip install torch==2.1.2
+pip install torch==2.6.0
 ```

 If you run into any errors, having a look at [their documentation](https://pytorch.org/get-started/locally/).

-For technical questions like package installation, you can contact TA Sanil Chawla <schawla7@illinois.edu> for help.
+For technical questions like package installation, you can post them on Canvas discussion board and @ TA Keyi Shen <keyis2@illinois.edu> for help.

 ## Problem 3 - MIP/LP formulation